Ethan88/VMF/README.md

 The VMF concept proposes a community monetary fund which uses financial and social incentives, as well as immutable ledgers, to keep members honest.

 ###How it works
 The VMF has one basic purpose: to incorporate citizens in the VMF by issuing them a wallet address.
 This is the primary responsibility of the managers of a given VMF: to choose who can be in the VMF.
 VMFs don’t necessarily expire, but i2’s first deployment will end after 7 years.
-The length, size, scope, and investors in a given VMF will need to comply with local laws when deploying our project.
-(Our fund is a private placement regulated under US SEC Regulation D.)

 ###Management powers
 In addition to admitting members, the managers are in charge of active management of their portfolio.
 They are incentivized to hold and grow the value of the coins they issue in various ways.
 Fund managers may trade coins with another VMF community on behalf of their members out of a common pool by incorporating another VMF as a citizen (ie., issuing an outside VMF group a single wallet address).
 However, when inside a VMF it is strictly a one-person, one-wallet address system.